16BitS3G4l/JServe/README.md

 - (**done!**) <s>Serve (by default) binary files instead of ASCII encoded text files - so people can serve images, videos, and other file formats.</s>

 (at some point in the future)
+1. Release to repositories like Maven Central, so people can easily work with it using Gradle, Maven, and other dependency management software.
 1. Introduce middleware - so people can extend it more easily than editing source code itself.
 2. Support/Compatibility for Android
 3. Add logging instead of intrusive and unwelcomed stdout message clogging